anhr/commonNodeJS/myThree/tutorials/WebPageControls.md

 * Display and edit of the curve values.

-Please add the following tags to your web page for display and edit of your curve values.
+Please add the following tags to your web page for display and edit of your "Trigonometric function" curve values.
 ```
 <fieldset>
 	<legend id="pointsName">Points</legend>